 We discussed with staff the procedures for systematic exclusion of charter, school bus, and other ineligible vehicle miles from the calculation of vehicle revenue miles.
 We were informed that the Metropolitan Council does not operate charter, school bus, or other ineligible services for motorbus or vanpool modes.
-However, ineligible service (food pickup from grocery stores and delivery to food shelves during the COVID-19 pandemic) was supplied for the demand response mode in 2021.
+However, ineligible service (food pickup from grocery stores and delivery to food shelves during the COVID-19 pandemic) was supplied for the demand response mode in 2022.
 The ineligible service was tracked separately in the database so that it could be excluded from vehicle revenue miles calculations.

-We tested a sample of source documents from the haphazardly selected moths of February, May, and September 2021 for each provider and were able to determine that ineligible food/grocery service vehicle miles were excluded in the vehicle revenue miles calculation for all providers for all months tested, except for one provider that used a pilot software program for the months of January through April 2021.
-The vehicle revenue miles that were calculated based on data in the provider's pilot software program correctly excluded food/grocery service provided at the beginning and at the end of a run, but did not exclude food/grocery service that occurred in the middle of a run.
-These errors were subsequently corrected by the Metropolitan Council prior to final submission (Policy Manual, Federal Funding Allocation Test l).
+We tested a sample of source documents from the haphazardly selected months of March, June, and October 2022 for each provider and were able to determine that ineligible food/grocery service vehicle miles were excluded in the vehicle revenue miles calculation for all providers for all months tested (Policy Manual, Federal Funding Allocation Test /).